 Ye canni chase snaw baws the day ma wee man.
 The snow’s ooer poudery fur me tae mak any.
 Translation: poudery, pouthery: powdery.
 You cannot chase snowballs today my little man.
 The snow is too powdery … Continue reading Poudery.

-Going by the contermacious invious expression on its dovie pan I think it wants yer woolly hat wi the sonsie toorie for itsell.
-Its nae chance though, dafty that … Continue reading Toorie
+Going by the contermacious invious expression on its dovie pan I think it got it intae it’s skull that it wants yer woolly hat wi the sonsie toorie for itsell.
+Its nae chance though, dafty that … Continue reading Toorie.

 Ah’m awa for a daunder in the Wild Wood – codgie in the knowledge that the skeeriest thing in there will be me.
 Translated: daunder, dander: a stroll.
 I am going for a stroll in the … Continue reading Daunder.

 “Whit’s the neb the-day?”
 Translated: what’s the neb: what’s the latest news, gossip.
 “What’s the latest news today?”
 The Scottish Word: whits the neb with its definition and its meaning illustrated and captioned with the word … Continue reading Whits the neb.

 “Ah’v ayewiz bin a chapper me, no a ringer.”
 Translated: chapper: door knocker.
 “I have always been a door knocker me, never a door bell ringer.”
 The Scottish Word: chapper with its definition and its meaning … Continue reading Chapper.

 Scottish Word: Skitie.

 “Aye Senga, it’s right skitie the-nicht richt enough.”
 Translated: skitie: slippery.
 “Indeed Senga, it is exceedingly slippery tonight without a doubt.”
 The Scottish Word: skitie with its definition and its meaning illustrated and captioned with the … Continue reading Skitie.

 Scottish Word: Nippit.